ruyjfs/docker-kafka/README.md

 ### English

-Docker configurations to go up with just one compending all the technologies that Kafka covers.
+Docker configurations to go up with just one command all the technologies that Kafka covers.
 The services that this docker-compose raises are:

 - Kafka: Streaming Service, responsible for triggering and consuming events.